kjpaul/orbitalring/README.md

 This repository is the next step: an open-source project to **model, optimize, and explain** space-infrastructure systems — starting with **orbital rings**, **space elevators**, and **mass drivers**, and expanding to **trajectory design** (e.g., 4 g launch profiles from a specific ring) and related problems.

 The core idea: a **Python interface** that anyone can run locally.
 It shows the equations, explains what they mean, and lets contributors improve models and algorithms.
-If the community likes the improvement, it ships.
+If the community likes the improvement, it will be added to the repository.
 The tool is both a **design environment** and a **learning environment** for curious minds who want to see how these systems actually work.

 ---